jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 ## 1. Overview

 The SCAndinavian coLLaboration for Olink plasma Protein genetics (SCALLOP) consortium, https://www.olink.com/scallop/, is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
-A meta-analysis has been conducted on data Olink CVD1 panel from participating cohorts and consequent request as with contributions has been made on Olink INF panel.
+A meta-analysis has been conducted on Olink CVD1 panel data from participating cohorts; consequent requests were sent and contributions made on the Olink INF panel.
 This document follows closely the SCALLOP/CVD1 analysis plan for the analysis, and in particular highlights relevant information required to facilitate the meta-analysis.

 As with the CVD1 meta-analysis, the tasks will involve